Mukazuge/client-dashboard/README.md

 - ng serve

 # Note
-This project is meant to keep me updated in the new tools, techniques and good practices.
+- This project is meant to keep me updated in the new tools, techniques and good practices.
+- you may notice that there are store implementations and service implementations or at least code, it is meant just to show how to do it in both cases.

 #TODO